Photo Courtesy of the José Limón Dance Foundation

 With her husband Wayne, Tina is the co-owner of W &T Thoroughbred Holdings LLC, which owns and breeds Thoroughbred racehorses.
-She is vice president and senior trust advisor with TD Wealth, as well as Board Secretary of the Belmont Child Care Association.
+She is vice president and senior trust advisor with Bank of America, as well as Board Secretary of the Belmont Child Care Association.

 Jonathan Leinbach M.D.

 Jonathan is graduate of The Juilliard School (BFA, 1983) and a former member of the Limon Company, dancing with the company (along with Colin Connor) from 1986-1991.
 After leaving Limon, Jonathan moved to New Orleans, taught dance and prepared to attend medical school, graduating in 1998.
 Jonathan completed his residency in Psychiatry at Duke University in 2002 and he has lived with Jenny and their two sons in Durham since 1998.
 Jonathan has spent his career in a combination of public Mental Health and private practice and is now the Chief of Mental Health for the Durham VA Medical Center.
 He is on the faculty of Duke as a clinical associate.

 Board experience includes serving on the board of a Mental Health Clubhouse (Threshold) here in Durham as the Vice President.
 He also served on the local Little League board for five years when his sons were growing up (and obsessed with Baseball!).
 Jonathan is very excited to begin his service to the Arts as a member of the board of the Limon Foundation.